gritzko/swarm-ron-docs/README.md

 3. event/op own id and
 4. location id.

-Four ids form an operation's generic "header"; like in TCP/IP, op routing only needs the header.
+Those four ids form an operation's generic "header".
+Like in TCP/IP, op routing only reads the header.
 The value is either an arbitrary piece of JSON or a *reference* (an object id).
-The value is a free-form "body" of an op carrying all the datatype-specific information.
+Thus, the value is an op's free-form "body" carrying all the datatype-specific information.

 ### Data types